-If you have any questions or concerns about getting your mouth numb at the dentist, contact your Greensboro office today.
+If you have any questions or concerns about getting your mouth numb at the dentist, contact our dentistry staff to ask more detailed questions.
 Our team of professional dentists can help craft the perfect smile and help you feel at ease if you’re nervous about getting your mouth numb at the dentist.

 What to Expect When Getting Your Mouth Numb at the Dentist

 If you need local anesthesia for your dental treatment, the first step is to dry part of your mouth with air or cotton.